Alejandroq12/Alejandroq12/README.md

 🌱 I am currently learning Node.js, as well as responsive web design and accessibility.

-👯 I'm looking to collaborate with people who are willing to learn more every day.
+👯 I'm looking to collaborate with people from all over the world.

 😄 I speak French, English, and Spanish.
 In addition, I am learning Chinese.